triton-inference-server/python_backend/README.md

 may use dependencies that are not available in the Triton container that you are using for deployment.
 For example, compiling the Python backend stub on an OS other than Ubuntu 22.04 can lead to unexpected errors.

+7. The custom execution enviroment needs to be compressed with the name `*.tar.gz` for the Python Backend to unpack the package.
+Otherwise the Python Backend will treat the enviroment as is.

 ## Error Handling